 If you have questions concerning the content of your paper, you should contact your lecturer.
 If you have general problems concerning the writing process, how to structure a paper, or if you are not sure about how to cite/reference sources, there is a number of options for you:

-- "Tutorium Englische Sprachwissenschaft" (see WueStudy). - The library also offers courses and workshops, including courses on computer programmes that can help you become more organised in the writing phase, e.g., Citavi. - There are workshops offered by the Writing Center.
+- The library offers courses and workshops, including courses on computer programmes that can help you organize the writing phase, e.g., Citavi. - There are workshops offered by the Writing Center.

 5. Appendix